EMPLOYER ACCREDITATION

 • Have positive cash flow in each of the last 6 months; or

-• Have capital or investments for business to remain viable; or
+• Have adequate capital or external investments; or

 • Have a 2-year plan to ensure business remains viable.

-• Commit to providing migrant workers information about working and living in New Zealand and community services in migrant's local area;
+• Commit to providing AEWV employees information about working and settling in New Zealand;

-• Commit to pay all recruitment related costs and not pass them on to the migrants.
+• Commit to pay all recruitment related costs and not pass them on to the migrant employees.

 Back to Top

-• is for at least 30 hours a week; and
+• job must be for at least 30 hours a week; and

-• pays at least the median wage (NZ $29.66 as of Feb.
-2023) unless the job is on the Exempt List
+• paid at least the median wage unless the job is on the Exempt List.

 • Job Description and the ANZSCO Code for the job being offered;